drioemgaoin/WPFRubbikCubeSolver/README.md

 A Rubik's cube solver seemed like a good candidate to use these practices with clear but challenging specifications.

 As .NET developers, that also seemed like a good introduction to 3D programming to discover unexplored WPF areas.
-Anyhow, the model and specifications should stay agnostic of the framework to be reusable with any others technologies as we would also like to experiment.
+Anyhow, the model and specifications will stay agnostic of the framework to be reusable as we would also like to repeat this exercise with other languages.

-This is a work in progress but we are aiming to continuously improve and simplify the model to let the design emerge while incrementally implementing new specifications.
+This is a work in progress but we are aiming to continuously improve and simplify the solution and let the design emerge while incrementally implementing new specifications.

 Features
 --